dabeng/interview/README.md

 - What is your understanding of web Components?
 Do you think it's a main trend to develop resuable components with webcomponets?
 - Imgine that we want to create a table components.
 Please list all you considerations.
-- How to implement a rich text editor?
+- How to implement a simplified rich text editor which is used to help users add comments?

 ## UI Libaray